RMBond/ScottCreek-WY23_LagoonBathymetry/README.md

   - Code = echo.
   - Job 1: Started at point number 1000 and stoped at point 5446.
   - Job 2: Started st point number 5500 and stoped at point 7022.
-(Used same antenna height and draft as Job 1)
+(Used same antenna height and draft as Job 1).
+  - Draft was keyed into the unit so Trimble dusiness Center software applied this amoutn to the depth measurments.
+Therefore the draft correcting step is not needed.

 - Survey Codes: